 Finish the Dish

-Plate dish as pictured on front of card, garnishing with remaining parsley.
+Plate dish as pictured on front of card, topping salmon with tomato relish and garnishing with remaining parsley.
 Bon appétit!